 Here are some of our favorite credit cards that earn World of Hyatt points:

-- Chase Sapphire Preferred® Card: You’ll earn 2 Ultimate Rewards points per dollar spent on travel and dining (and up to $1,000 in monthly grocery store purchases from November 1, 2020, to April 30, 2021) plus 1 Ultimate Rewards point per $1 spent on all of your other purchases.
+- Chase Sapphire Preferred® Card: You’ll earn 2 Ultimate Rewards points per dollar spent on travel and dining, plus 1 Ultimate Rewards point per $1 spent on all of your other purchases.
 These points can be transferred to Hyatt at a 1:1 ratio.